If you have been researching Natural Language Search or Natural Language Processing (NLP), you may have heard of word2vec.

 Your brain – and the word2vec model – understands the semantic relationship between words.

 For instance, it understands that frequent word pairs like “king” and “queen”, “blue” and “yellow”, “running” and “jogging” each have a special relationship.
-A word pair of “king” and “running,” and “queen” with “yellow” – don’t!
-Our brain also understands that the semantic meaning between “shoes” and “socks” is different than, say, the relationship between “shoes” and “sandals,” or “shoes” and “running.”
+A word pair of “king” and “running,” and “queen” with “yellow” don’t have the same relationship.
+Our brain also understands that the semantic meaning between “shoes” and “socks” is different from, say, the relationship between “shoes” and “sandals,” or “shoes” and “running.”

 Your brain knows that the word “queen” has a certain relationship with the word “England” that it doesn’t have with the word “California,” (unless we are talking about Gen Zs in California talking to each other).
 The word “toast” has a relationship with the word “French” that it doesn’t have with the word “Spanish.”